iframes in Next.js

 <iframe src="https://example.com/widget" title="Helpful Widget" />

-Where possible, include a link to the iframe's source content within the body text to ensure it's discoverable by search engines.
+Where possible, include a link to the iframe's source content within the body so search engines can discover it.

-For other SEO-tips with or without next.js, check these articles.
+For more SEO-tips make sure to, check these articles.

 Cross-browser Compatibility and Accessibility Tips